Cranberry Nut Bagels Recipe

 - 1 teaspoon salt

 - 1. In bread machine pan, place the first seven ingredients in order suggested by manufacturer.
 Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).
 Just before the final kneading (your machine may audibly signal this), add the cranberries and pecans.

-- 3. Fill a Dutch oven two-thirds full with water; bring to a boil.
+- 3. In a large saucepan, bring 2-qt. water to a boil.
 Drop bagels, one at a time, into boiling water.
 Cook for 45 seconds; turn and cook 45 seconds longer.
 Remove with a slotted spoon; drain well on paper towels.

 - 4. Combine brown sugar and cinnamon; sprinkle over bagels.
-Place 2 in. apart on greased baking sheets.
-Bake at 375° for 20-25 minutes or until golden brown.
-Remove from pan to wire rack to cool.
+Place 2 in. apart on greased baking sheets. bake at 375° for 20-25 minutes or until golden brown.
 Yield: 8 bagels.

 1 each: 250 calories, 3g fat (0 saturated fat), 0 cholesterol, 297mg sodium, 52g carbohydrate (14g sugars, 3g fiber), 7g protein.

 "Wonderful.
 Could easily not put the brown sugar and cinnamon on top, they had such a good flavor.
 Thanks John!"

 "These turned out really well.
 Was unsure about the long water bath, but it was fine.
 Only change I will make is to lessen the amount of cranberries - a lot of them fell off in the bread maker and water bath."